Hungry Healthy Happy

 I used to always grab granola bars when I went shopping, but then realised just how easy they were to make myself and this recipe has been made about 30 times.
 Not only could I make this granola bar recipe a different way every time, using my favourite nuts and fruit, but making them myself saved me a fortune.

 Oats, fruit and nuts are such budget friendly ingredients, these granola bars make a great cheap snack.
-Also, have you seen our Low Sugar Granola recipe?
+Also, have you seen our Low Sugar Granola recipe or our Air Fryer Granola?
+Both are delicious!

-If you are looking for some more breakfast on the go ideas, then why not try our Make Ahead Smoothie Packs, Ham and Cheese Croissant or Freezer Friendly Breakfast Burritos.
+If you are looking for some more breakfast on the go ideas, then why not try our No Bake Protein Bars, Make Ahead Smoothie Packs, Ham and Cheese Croissant or Freezer Friendly Breakfast Burritos.

 Jump to: